In all the excitement of a new home together, it’s easy for individuals to forget to take steps to formalise their legal position or more…

 - Bank transfer charge (+VAT)

-Your solicitor or conveyance will also pay disbursements on your behalf.
+Your solicitor or conveyancer will also pay disbursements on your behalf.
 These will include:

 - Stamp duty